misho88/ipshow/README.md

 # ipshow - Nicely-Formatted IP Information

-`ip address show` (`ip a`) and `ip route show` (`ip r`) more or less give all the information a user could want about your network's setup.
-Usually, I just want to know my IP addresses, MAC addresses and maybe my default gateway, so I threw all that together in one place:
+`ip address show` (`ip a`) and `ip route show` (`ip r`) more or less give all the information a user could want about a network's setup.
+Usually, they just want to know about IP addresses, MAC addresses and maybe my default gateway, so I just threw all that together in one place:

 ```
 $ ipshow